wp-plugins/simple-links/trunk/readme.txt

 == Changelog ==
 = 1.0.9 =
+Please hit save on all of your Simple Links Widgets after making this update.
 Small Widget Improvement and fixed issue when links number set to All"

 = 1.0.8 =